-Greenhouse Recruiting's forms feature allows your organization to collect structured candidate information that you did not (or would not) collect as part of an initial job post. forms are sent out after a candidate has already entered your job pipeline and can be configured so that it is sent to the candidate after they have reached a particular stage in the process.
+When you create a form in Greenhouse Recruiting, your organization can collect structured candidate information that you did not (or would not) collect as part of an initial job post.
+These created forms are sent out after a candidate has already entered your job pipeline and can also be configured to be sent once they've reached a particular stage in the process.

 Example use cases